|

 30. What are your state's criteria for professional license revocation/suspension for nonpayment of support?
 Specify the professional license types. |

-For cases with current support due, the child support arrearages are at least $5000.00 or greater than or equal to 90 days' obligation and at least $500.00.
-For arrears only cases, the child support arrearages are at least $1000.00.
+For cases with current support due, the child support arrearages are at least $5000.00 or greater than or equal to 90 days’ obligation and at least $500.00.
+For arrears only cases, the child support arrearages are at least $5000.00 or greater than or equal to 90 days’ obligation and at least $1000.00. |

 |